ModelInference/dinv/README.md

 #### Merging output

+**TODO: What's the difference between merging logs and merging output??
+This section name is too vague.**

 The output of the logmerger is a set of dtrace files.
 The dtrace files have names corresponding to where the values they track have been extracted from.
 An individual point has a name of the form